ING Groep NV Makes New $620,000 Investment in W. R. Berkley Co. (NYSE:WRB)

 Several other large investors have also recently bought and sold shares of WRB.
-Amundi Pioneer Asset Management Inc. boosted its stake in shares of W. R. Berkley by 70.3% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 114,954 shares of the insurance provider’s stock valued at $6,494,000 after purchasing an additional 47,470 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. boosted its stake in shares of W. R. Berkley by 19.4% in the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 4,282 shares of the insurance provider’s stock valued at $262,000 after purchasing an additional 696 shares during the last quarter.
-Mackay Shields LLC boosted its stake in shares of W. R. Berkley by 3.4% in the 3rd quarter.
-Mackay Shields LLC now owns 23,338 shares of the insurance provider’s stock valued at $1,427,000 after purchasing an additional 771 shares during the last quarter.
-Raymond James & Associates boosted its stake in shares of W. R. Berkley by 45.6% in the 3rd quarter.
-Raymond James & Associates now owns 215,777 shares of the insurance provider’s stock valued at $13,195,000 after purchasing an additional 67,567 shares during the last quarter.
-Finally, Raymond James Financial Services Advisors Inc. boosted its stake in shares of W. R. Berkley by 14.9% in the 3rd quarter.
-Raymond James Financial Services Advisors Inc. now owns 5,074 shares of the insurance provider’s stock valued at $310,000 after purchasing an additional 657 shares during the last quarter.
+Samlyn Capital LLC bought a new stake in shares of W. R. Berkley in the 3rd quarter valued at $69,977,000.
+Victory Capital Management Inc. lifted its position in shares of W. R. Berkley by 10.9% during the 4th quarter.
+Victory Capital Management Inc. now owns 4,350,806 shares of the insurance provider’s stock valued at $288,981,000 after acquiring an additional 428,794 shares during the period.
+Wells Fargo & Company MN lifted its position in shares of W. R. Berkley by 25.7% during the 3rd quarter.
+Wells Fargo & Company MN now owns 1,077,602 shares of the insurance provider’s stock valued at $65,894,000 after acquiring an additional 220,537 shares during the period.
+Panagora Asset Management Inc. lifted its position in shares of W. R. Berkley by 369.6% during the 4th quarter.
+Panagora Asset Management Inc. now owns 274,961 shares of the insurance provider’s stock valued at $18,263,000 after acquiring an additional 216,408 shares during the period.
+Finally, JPMorgan Chase & Co. lifted its position in shares of W. R. Berkley by 4.3% during the 3rd quarter.
+JPMorgan Chase & Co. now owns 2,272,177 shares of the insurance provider’s stock valued at $138,534,000 after acquiring an additional 94,290 shares during the period.
 71.04% of the stock is currently owned by institutional investors.

 A number of research analysts recently issued reports on WRB shares.
 The Goldman Sachs Group upgraded shares of W. R. Berkley from a “sell” rating to a “neutral” rating and boosted their target price for the company from $53.00 to $70.00 in a research report on Friday, January 8th.
-Credit Suisse Group boosted their target price on shares of W. R. Berkley from $68.00 to $73.00 and gave the company an “outperform” rating in a research report on Monday, January 11th.
+Morgan Stanley boosted their target price on shares of W. R. Berkley from $76.00 to $77.00 and gave the company an “equal weight” rating in a research report on Wednesday, January 27th.
 Zacks Investment Research downgraded shares of W. R. Berkley from a “buy” rating to a “hold” rating and set a $77.00 target price on the stock. in a research report on Tuesday, March 9th.
-UBS Group upgraded shares of W. R. Berkley from a “neutral” rating to a “buy” rating and boosted their target price for the company from $73.00 to $80.00 in a research report on Tuesday, March 2nd.
-Finally, Morgan Stanley boosted their target price on shares of W. R. Berkley from $76.00 to $77.00 and gave the company an “equal weight” rating in a research report on Wednesday, January 27th.
+UBS Group upgraded shares of W. R. Berkley from a “neutral” rating to a “buy” rating and upped their price objective for the stock from $73.00 to $80.00 in a report on Tuesday, March 2nd.
+Finally, Credit Suisse Group upped their price objective on shares of W. R. Berkley from $68.00 to $73.00 and gave the stock an “outperform” rating in a report on Monday, January 11th.
 Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
 W. R. Berkley has a consensus rating of “Hold” and a consensus price target of $71.50.

-W. R. Berkley (NYSE:WRB) last posted its quarterly earnings results on Monday, January 25th.
-The insurance provider reported $0.92 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.79 by $0.13.
-The company had revenue of $1.81 billion during the quarter, compared to analyst estimates of $1.80 billion.
+W. R. Berkley (NYSE:WRB) last announced its quarterly earnings results on Monday, January 25th.
+The insurance provider reported $0.92 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.79 by $0.13.
 W. R. Berkley had a net margin of 4.57% and a return on equity of 7.55%.
-The firm’s revenue for the quarter was up 5.6% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.62 earnings per share.
+The firm had revenue of $1.81 billion for the quarter, compared to the consensus estimate of $1.80 billion.
+During the same period in the prior year, the firm posted $0.62 earnings per share.
+The company’s revenue for the quarter was up 5.6% on a year-over-year basis.
 Equities research analysts predict that W. R. Berkley Co. will post 2.2 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 24th.
-Shareholders of record on Wednesday, March 10th will be given a dividend of $0.12 per share.
-The ex-dividend date of this dividend is Tuesday, March 9th.
-This represents a $0.48 dividend on an annualized basis and a yield of 0.63%.
-W. R. Berkley’s dividend payout ratio is presently 15.84%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 24th.
+Shareholders of record on Wednesday, March 10th will be paid a dividend of $0.12 per share.
+This represents a $0.48 annualized dividend and a dividend yield of 0.63%.
+The ex-dividend date is Tuesday, March 9th.
+W. R. Berkley’s dividend payout ratio (DPR) is presently 15.84%.

 W. R. Berkley Corporation, an insurance holding company, operates as a commercial lines writer in the United States and internationally.
 It operates through two segments, Insurance and Reinsurance & Monoline Excess.
 The Insurance segment underwrites commercial insurance business, including premises operations, commercial automobile, property, products liability, and professional liability lines.